Shanghai Travel Guide: Best 10 Places to Visit in 3 Days (2025 Itinerary)

 The Grand Hall, also known as the Great Hall, contains an array of statues, including the Three Golden Buddhas.

-The Jade Buddha Chamber is in the northern section of the temple on the second floor and requires an additional fee to visit.
+The Jade Buddha Chamber is in the temple’s northern section, on the second floor, and requires an additional fee to visit.

 Ⓜ️ From Jiangning Road Station, take Line 13 to Longde Road.
 Change to line 11 and get off at Longhua.
 It’s a 30-minute journey.